Solve/Next

 From the arts to your own—the transfer session

 Half-day synthesis.
-Each participant maps the Think Wrong practices used across the week to a challenge they own in their own organisation.
-The arts were the laboratory.
-The capability is what leaves with you.
+Each participant maps the Think Wrong practices from the week to a live challenge they own, then aligns the people who must carry it.
+The arts were the laboratory; the capability is what leaves with you.
 Closing session: what do you do in the first 14 days back?
-Facilitated by the European partner team.
+Facilitated by the European faculty.
 Departure from midday.

 What the Week Produces